CLGallant/MindFirst-Engine-M1E/docs/phase3/Phase 3 — Technical Specification of the MindFirst Engine (M1E).md

 Structural features exist only to understand *how* a user is thinking, not *who* they are.

-## 16 — Evaluation Metrics for Post-Identity Systems
+## Section 16 — Evaluation Metrics for Post-Identity Systems

 Traditional fairness metrics (e.g., demographic parity, equalised odds) cannot be used in a post-identity system because M1E has no access to demographic information.
 Instead, M1E uses structural, behavioural and cognitive-quality metrics that evaluate fairness, stability and adaptiveness without referencing identity categories.